WATERLOO SCHOOLS APPROVES NEW STUDENT DRESS CODE POLICY 12/12/22

 Dressing in any manner that presents a health or safety hazard or is a disruption, or could reasonably be expected to cause disruption, to the educational environment in the school will not be accepted.
 Administrators will enact the required and optional range of responses in situations where a student is not meeting the expectations of the dress code.
 The goal is to resolve the situation in the moment and prevent it from occurring again.

 Ongoing issues with compliance to dress code expectations may result in a parent meeting being held.
 If students further refuse to comply with these requests, they will be retained in in-school suspension (ISS) until they are in compliance with our dress code.

 Dress Code Chart Burmese- updated translations coming soon

 Dress Code Chart French- updated translations coming soon

 Dress Code Chart Marshallese- updated translations coming soon

 Dress Code Chart Spanish- updated translations coming soon

 Waterloo Community School District:

-Individuals may also feel free to contact the building Administrator or Family Support Worker (elementary only) for confidential support and assistance.
+Individuals may also feel free to contact the building Administrator or Family Support Worker (elementary and middle school only) for confidential support and assistance.